In a hurry to get the product to market? Use 3D laser scanning technology to measure part surface dimensions.

 This is a very precise method of obtaining results when qualifying tooling.
 A typical turn-time to receive new CAD data is 24-48 hours, allowing inserts to be accurately modified quickly.
 The process has been successfully applied to sealing surfaces, bearing areas, and any application where the shape is critical.
 This method is useful when part wall thickness cannot be changed or process modifications cannot adequately compensate for sinks.

 Applications in Injection Molding

 Using an advanced 3D scanning system in conjunction with 3D modeling and inspection software, like Solidworks has proven to be a powerful way to accelerate product launches.
-By saving time in product design, tooling development and retrofitting, injection molded products can be produced much more quickly than when using older, conventional methods.
+By saving time in product design, tooling development, and retrofitting, injection-molded products can be produced much more quickly than when using older, conventional methods.
 For instance, a mold or product master model can be 3D scanned, processed in Solidworks, then the model can be scaled up or down to adjust for overall product size.

 Applications in Reverse Engineering

-Key product features are captured via a 3D scan when a 3D CAD model does not exist or is suspected of differing from the current tooling.
+Key product features are captured via 3D scanning when a 3D CAD model does not exist or is suspected of differing from the current tooling.
 A complete surface model can then be constructed using a 3D point cloud data in Solidworks, creating a precise 3D model of the existing tooling cavities.

 Applications in Product Inspection